cdanielsen/blog/content/blog/stream-pipelines/index.md

       .pipe(fileWriteStream)
       .on('finish', resolve)
       .on('error', reject)
   })
 }

 // To this..
-const { promisify } = require('util');
+const { promisify } = require('util')
-const { pipeline } = require('stream');
+const { pipeline } = require('stream')

-const asnycPipeline = promisify(pipeline);
+const asnycPipeline = promisify(pipeline)

 const soHotRightNowStreamToFile = (inputStream, filePath) => {
   const fileWriteStream = fs.createWriteStream(filePath)
-  return asyncPipeline(
+  return asyncPipeline(inputStream, fileWriteStream)
-    inputStream,
-    fileWriteStream
-);
+}
 ```

 The benefits get more obvious as you add more streams.
 Even more awesome: in the event of an error, you should be doing cleanup of your streams because [they don't destroy themselves by default](https://nodejs.org/api/stream.html#stream_event_error).
-I almost never remember to do this, but stream.pipeline _does it for you_, calling `stream.destroy(err)` in the event an error is thrown on all the streams you gave it.
+I confess to almost never remembering to do this, but `stream.pipeline` _does it for you_, calling `stream.destroy(err)` in the event an error is thrown on all the streams you gave it.

 To me, this is a great abstraction.
 Get rid of all the boilerplate of catching errors, wrapping things up in promises, and proper clean up, and let me focus on writing my sweet, sweet custom transform streams.